-- · Cyclic Redundancy Check (CRC) Error
+- Cyclic Redundancy Check (CRC) Error

 - · Bit Stuffing Error

-- · Invalid Message Receive Error
+- Invalid Message Receive Error

-The receive error counter is incremented by one in case one of these errors occur.
-The RXWAR bit (CiINTF<9>) indicates that the receive error counter has reached the CPU warning limit of 96 and an interrupt is generated.
+These receive errors do not generate an interrupt.
+However, the receive error counter is incremented by one in case one of these errors occur.
+The RXWAR bit (CilNTF<9>) indicates that the receive error counter has reached the CPU warning limit of 96 and an interrupt is generated.